-1. Enumerate four pieces of evidence that have changed the original view of insomnia and recurrent nightmares being thought of as symptoms of PTSD.
+1. Name four pieces of evidence that have changed the original view of insomnia and recurrent nightmares being thought of as symptoms of PTSD.

-2. Investigate the preferred treatment approach for insomnia.
+2. Summarize the preferred treatment approach for insomnia.

 3. Identify which biomarker can be used for identifying Veterans with combat-related PTSD who are likely to benefit from prazosin.

 2. Treatment of Sleep Problems in PTSD